 a.
 All targeting fouls shall be reviewed.
-The review includes all aspects of the targeting foul to ascertain whether there is at least one indicator of targeting action. b, The Replay Official may create a targeting foul, but only when the targeting action is clear and obvious and the foul is not called by the officials on the field.
-Such a review may not be initiated by a coach's a.
-The number of players on the field for either team during a live ball.
+The review includes all aspects of the targeting foul to ascertain whether there is at least one indicator of targeting action. b.
+The Replay Official may create a targeting foul, but only when the targeting action is clear and obvious and the foul is not called by the officials on the field.
+Such a review may not be initiated by a coach's challenge.